mochji/synapsea/README.md

 Or download the zip file from GitHub and unzip it.

-Once you have cloned the Synapsea repository just move or copy it to a directory where you can `require` it.
+Once you have cloned the Synapsea repository just move or copy `synapsea/synapsea` to a directory where you can `require` it.

 ## Usage